Eschatology: Maitreya

-Notable teaching he will rediscover is that of the ten non-virtuous deeds—killing, stealing, sexual misconduct, lying, divisive speech, abusive speech, idle speech, covetousness, harmful intent and wrong views.
+A notable teaching he will rediscover is that of the ten non-virtuous deeds—killing, stealing, sexual misconduct, lying, divisive speech, abusive speech, idle speech, covetousness, harmful intent and wrong views.
 The ten virtuous deeds will replace them with the abandonment of each of these practices.
 Edward Conze in his Buddhist Scriptures (1959) gives an account of Maitreya:

 Maitreya currently resides in Tushita, but will come to Jambudvipa when needed most as successor to the historic Śākyamuni Buddha.
 Maitreya will achieve complete enlightenment during his lifetime, and following this reawakening he will bring back the timeless teaching of dharma to this plane and rediscover enlightenment.
 The Arya Maitreya Mandala, founded in 1933 by Lama Anagarika Govinda, is based on the idea of Maitreya.

 Maitreya eschatology forms the central canon of the White Lotus Society, a religious and political movement which emerged in Yuan China.
 It later branched into the Chinese underground criminal organization known as the Triads, which exist today as an international underground criminal network.

 Note that no description of Maitreya occurs in any other sutta in the canon, casting doubt as to the authenticity of the scripture.
 In addition, sermons of the Buddha normally are in response to a question, or in a specific context, but this sutta has a beginning and an ending, and its content is quite different from the others.
 This has led some to conclude that the whole sutta is apocryphal, or tampered with.